getsentry/sentry-docs/src/collections/_documentation/workflow/releases/index.md

 - Session ends with the closing of the application or with the application being sent to the background.
 - If the application is in the background for less than 30 seconds, we do not need to start the session again.
 - Applications that are active even on the background (for example, music player) should track the sessions separately for the background process.

+For more details, see the [full documentation on session payloads]({%- link _documentation/development/sdk-dev/event-payloads/session-fields.md -%}).

 ### Active Users